SkylineCommunications/dataminer-docs/connector-help/connector_help/Envivio 4Caster C4 2.md

 ### Profiles

-This page displays the **Profile Table**,which contains the profiles found on the device.
+This page displays the **Profile Table**, which contains the profiles found on the device.
 It is possible that old, removed profiles are still shown in this table, as these are not automatically deleted.

 You can start/stop **profile recording** for the available profiles.